rapelh/fcmcp/README.md

 In FreeCAD, select the workbench "MCP addon".

-Start the MCP server with the button labelled "Start SSE Server"
+Start the MCP server with the button labelled "Start RPC Server"

 test?_client.py provide examples of tool invocation.